c-sp/age/src/age_emulator_gb/README.md

 from now on I will document my test rom findings in this readme.*

-# Gameboy test rom analysis
+# Gameboy Test Rom Analysis

-TODO add glossary

 ## Emulator Initialization